paleu256/dhis2-apps-docs/workflow.md

 2. Run the build step
 3. Run `mvn deploy`

 > The build step is a step in the process that places the _artefact_ in a folder named `build` in the root directory of the project.
-The contents of this folder go into the jar file that is published to Sonatype.
-(Webpack, gulp, scripts, etc)
+The contents of this folder get packed up into the jar file that is published to Sonatype.
+This build step can be anything you want (Webpack, gulp, scripts, etc) as long as it results into a `./build` folder with your files and the `manifest.webapp`.
+> NOTE: When deploying the applications to Sonatype, they do not get _installed_ like other DHIS2 applications, therefore the server does not update the `manifest.webapp` file with the correct base url.
+We will therefore set the `activities.dhis.href` property in the manifest to `..` instead of `*`.

 ## Source control
 The source code for the applications is kept in github repositories.
 Lets first create a repository for our application and put our code on github.